That-Developer-Guy/Auto-Zoom-Thunderbird/README.md

-# Auto-Zoom-Thunderbird
+# Auto Zoom Thunderbird Addon
-This is the repository for the Auto Zoom Extension for Thunderbird.
+This is the repository for the Auto Zoom addon for Thunderbird.